coto/gae-boilerplate/README.md

 Open Source
 -----------
-If you want to add, fix or improve something, create an [issue][https://github.com/coto/gae-boilerplate/issues] or a [Pull Request][https://github.com/coto/gae-boilerplate/pull/new/master].
+If you want to add, fix or improve something, create an [issue](https://github.com/coto/gae-boilerplate/issues) or send a [Pull Request](https://github.com/coto/gae-boilerplate/pull/new/master).

 Before committing fixes we recommend running the unitests.
 This will help guard against changes that accidently break other code.
 See the testing section below for instructions.

 Feel free to commit improvements or new features.
 Feedback, comments and ideas are welcome.

 Testing